The National Labor Relations Board

 The 114th Congress has introduced S.J.
 Res.
-8, a Congressional Review Act resolution of disapproval of the ambush election rule, which NFIB will Key Vote.
-On March 4, 2015, the Senate passed S.J.
-Res.
-8 by a vote of 53 to 46.
+8, a Congressional Review Act resolution of disapproval of the ambush election rule.
 NFIB Key Voted S.J.
 Res.
-8 in the Senate.
+8 in the Senate and it passed the Senate by a vote of 53 to 46.
 NFIB is also a member of the Coalition for a Democratic Workforce and has filed suit against the NLRB over the ambush election rule.

 Challenging Recess Appointments

 NFIB is challenging the constitutionality of President Obama’s recess appointments of three individuals to the NLRB.
 The President’s actions circumvent the Congressional appointment process by ignoring the Senate’s constitutional power to advise and consent appointments to place new members on the Board.

 The NLRB issued a rule requiring nearly all private-sector employers to hang a poster notifying employees of their rights to unionize.
 While there is no fine for failing to post this notice, it may be construed as an unfair labor practice by NLRB if someone files a complaint.
 Any person may file a complaint (regardless if they are an employee or not) with the NLRB.

 NFIB has filed a lawsuit charging that the NLRB’s rule is an overreach of its authority under the National Labor Relations Act.
 NFIB’s lawsuit has forced the NLRB to delay its enforcement of the rule until April 30, 2012.